inm7-sysmed/ENIGMA-cat12-container/README.md

 ## How to use:

 In principle this container allows you to perform the very same types of analysis that are possible with the standalone version of CAT.
-It is assumed that the user is familiar with the content of the batch files dedicated for the use with the standalone version of CAT (`cat_standalone_segment.txt`, `cat_standalone_simple.txt`, `cat_standalone_resample.txt`, `cat_standalone_smooth.txt`) and can modify their content according to his/her needs.
+It is assumed that the user is familiar with the content of the batch files dedicated for the use with the standalone version of CAT (`cat_standalone_segment.m`, `cat_standalone_simple.m`, `cat_standalone_resample.m`, `cat_standalone_smooth.m`) and can modify their content according to his/her needs.
 For more details, please refer to the [CAT12 documentation and manual](http://www.neuro.uni-jena.de/cat12/CAT12-Manual.pdf).

 ## Available batch files: